abdulrahman532/nyc-taxi-data-pipeline/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - [NYC Taxi & Limousine Commission](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) for the open dataset
 - [dbt Labs](https://www.getdbt.com/) for the amazing transformation framework
 - [Snowflake](https://www.snowflake.com/) for the cloud data platform

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.